-Why is it that adults become all of a sudden fluent in “motherese” when there’s a baby in the proximity?
+Why do, all of a sudden, adults become fluent in “motherese” or baby-talk when there’s a baby in the proximity?

-Benefits of using “infant-directed speech”:
+Benefits of using “infant-directed speech”

 - Attracts the baby’s attention.
-Usually baby-talk is accompanied by expressive movements of the face, heightened body language, and other attention-gaining techniques.
+Usually, baby-talk is accompanied by expressive movements of the face, heightened body language, and other attention-gaining techniques.

 - Social development.
 This type of interaction aids babies in understanding and distinguishing emotional cues inside of speech.
-Researchers have found that when adults listened attentively to a foreign language, they were better at identifying the speaker’s emotion when he/she spoke in baby-talk compared to the normal range and tone of voice.
+Researchers have found that when adults listened attentively to a foreign language, they were better at identifying the speaker’s emotion when they spoke in baby-talk compared to the normal range and tone of voice.

 - Shows affection.
 The soothing and friendly sounds of baby-talk can help to foster a positive relationship between parent and infant.

-In 2003 neuroscientists from the University of Washington observed the link between maternal speech clarity and infant speech perception (6-12 months old) in an experiment, and discovered that moms who insisted on each vowel had babies who did better on the speech perception test, even after controlling for socioeconomic aspects (like maternal level of education).
+In 2003 neuroscientists from the University of Washington observed the link between maternal speech clarity and infant speech perception (6-12 months old) in an experiment, and discovered that moms who insisted on each vowel had babies who did better on the speech perception test, even after controlling socioeconomic aspects (like maternal level of education).
 So, the pros of using baby-talk go well beyond how heart-melting it might be to talk with a baby, the science is pretty consistent about it!